PacktPublishing/ROS2-for-Beginners/chapter7/README.md

 # Driving the robot in circle with an incremental(++) velocity speed:

-   We will be writing a python node that drives the robot in an incremental speed as the robot moves in circle,we want the robot speed to keep increasing,then when the speed limit get’s to a certain velocity we want the robot to stop.
    -  increment_circle.py

    The increment_circle.py Node tells the robot to drive in a circular manner and also the speed of linear of x and angular of z is being increased as the robot drives, also the robot stops when it is 30s.